signalogic/SigSRF_SDK/mediaTest_readme.md

 Here are some notes about the above command lines and what to look for after they run:

 1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108, see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) above), as highlighted in red in the mediaMin [run-time stats](#user-content-runtimestats) screen capture below.
-There should be no [stream group](#user-content-streamgroups) output FLC (frame loss concealment), packet logs should be clean, and no warnings or errors in the event log (highlighted in green).
+In the [stream group](#user-content-streamgroups) output, there should be no underrun (labeled as FLC, or frame loss concealment, in the [run-time stats](#user-content-runtimestats) displayed by mediaMin), packet logs should be clean, and no warnings or errors in the event log (highlighted in green).

 ![OpenLI HI3 intercept processing, mediaMin run-time stats](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_run-time_stats.png?raw=true "OpenLI HI3 intercept processing, mediaMin run-time stats")

-2) In the first example, [run-time stats](#user-content-runtimestats) should show a small amount of packet loss (9 packets) in the second stream.
-The stats should also show these as repaired.
+2) For the first example [run-time stats](#user-content-runtimestats) should show a small amount of packet loss and repair (9 packets) in the second stream.

 3) In these OpenLI examples, DER encoded packet timestamps do not increment at ptime intervals, so the above mediaMin command lines enable "analytics mode" (0xc0000 flags set in the -dN argument).
 In analytics mode mediaMin uses a queue balancing algorithm and command-specified ptime (the -r20 argument in the above examples) to dynamically determine packet push rates.
 In both analytics and telecom modes, the pktlib and streamlib modules use RTP timestamps to help with packet repair and interstream alignment.